 Using a cover letter outline can expedite the process of writing an effective cover letter.
-It can assist in ensuring that your cover letter format is correct, as well.
-The following cover letter outline can be used by a job seeker to act as a cover letter template and writing guide.
+It can assist in ensuring a correct cover letter format, as well.
+A job seeker can use the following cover letter outline to act as a cover letter template and writing guide.

 From here, start to think about your career accomplishments.
 You may have listed a few on your resume already, which is okay.
-You’ll want to reiterate them on your cover letter as the recruiter, hiring manager, or potential employer hiring for the role may look at the cover letter first.
+You’ll want to reiterate them in your cover letter.
+As the recruiter, hiring manager, or potential employer hiring for the role may look at the cover letter first.

 Remember, writing the perfect cover letter entails predicting what the hiring manager or company may value for the specific job you’re applying for.
 Then trying to support your qualifications through career accomplishments and portraying an understanding of those requirements.

 Tip: Keep the cover letter design simple.
 The cover letter format should be readable and professional.
 The hiring manager will appreciate a professional cover letter over a "creative" cover letter.